-Many of us make bread at home, or we are used to making different pastry recipes.
+Many of us make bread at home, or we are used to preparing different pastry recipes.
 But few of us have tried to prepare our own brioches.
-Miriam, food blogger for El Invitado de Invierno and an expert in everything related to bread, proposes today to prepare it.
-On this occasion, he has used the ideal ceramic mold for brioche by Emile Henry .
-Here he tells you how to do it.
+Miriam, a food blogger from El Invitado de Invierno and an expert in everything related to bread, suggests that we prepare it today.
+On this occasion she has used the ideal ceramic mould for brioche from Emile Henry .
+Below she tells you how to do it.

-Maybe you shouldn't think that brioche is what they sell you in most stores, no, no, no. The brioche is a wonderful bun with tons of eggs and butter, which if made with care and correctness smells nourishing, and tastes fantastic.
-And it doesn't need to be covered in gooey frosting or anything like that to look the way it should.
-A few brushstrokes of egg to make it shine, maybe some granulated sugar and you're done.
+Maybe you shouldn't think that brioche is what they sell you in most shops, no, no, no. Brioche is a wonderful bun with tons of eggs and butter, that if made with love and correctly smells like nourishment, and tastes fantastic.
+And it doesn't need to be covered in sticky glazes or anything to look the way it should.
+A few brush strokes of egg to make it shine, maybe some granulated sugar and it's done.

-This poor man's brioche comes from the fact that depending on the amount of eggs and butter with which the base is enriched, the bun will cost us more or less money.
-And it will cost us more or less to knead it too, because the more fat the dough has, the less manageable it is.
+The term "poor man's brioche" comes from the fact that the amount of eggs and butter used to enrich the base will cost us more or less money for the bun.
+And it will cost us more or less to knead it as well, because the more fat the dough has, the less manageable it is.
 Therefore this is the easiest brioche we can make; the recipe comes from Peter Reinhart's book The Baker's Apprentice.

 Ingredients